Socks the Cat Rocks the Hill

-Socks the Cat Rocks the Hill is a platform video game developed by Realtime Associates for the Super Nintendo Entertainment System.
+Socks the Cat Rocks the Hill is an unreleased platform video game developed by Realtime Associates for the Super Nintendo Entertainment System.
 The game stars Socks, the real-life presidential pet cat of the Clinton family during Bill Clinton's tenure in office.
-Originally scheduled for release in the fall of 1993, Socks the Cat experienced delays until it was ultimately canceled due to the closure of publisher Kaneko's U.S. branch in the summer of 1994.
-The game was complete, however, and review copies were still distributed to gaming publications.
-A prototype cartridge of the SNES version eventually entered the hands of private collectors, and a Kickstarter campaign to fund a relaunch of the game was started.
-The campaign was successfully funded and the game originally anticipated a July 2017 release, but it was delayed until February 1, 2018.
-Its ROM image was soon released to the public.
+Originally scheduled for release in 1993, Socks the Cat experienced delays until it was ultimately canceled due to the closure of publisher Kaneko's U.S. branch.
+A prototype copy eventually entered the hands of private collectors, and following a successful Kickstarter campaign, the ROM image was released to the public in 2018.

 Set in Washington D.C., Socks the Cat Rocks the Hill follows the title character as he makes his way past spies, politicians, and the news media to warn the Clinton family of a stolen nuclear missile launch device.
 The game makes heavy use of political satire, including bosses designed as caricatures of former U.S. presidents and other political figures.
 Nintendo reportedly liked the game despite their censorship policies during the era which condemned games with political content.
-The political satire was also praised by critics, although the game was otherwise found to be average.
+The political satire was also praised by contemporary critics, although the game was otherwise found to be average.